True or false? The SAT is harder than the ACT.

 Additional Myth: If you’re better at reading and writing, take the SAT.
 If you’re stronger in math and science, take the ACT.

 Math on the SAT accounts for 50% of the composite score, but math on the ACT only makes up 25% of the composite score.
 ACT tests science in a separate section while the SAT includes science questions in the Reading and Writing & Language sections.
 You’ll need to Hammer the Grammar on either test, and reading skills count on both tests as 25% of your composite score.
-Science-themed graphs and charts are included in all SAT sections.
 ACT Science focuses on reading and data interpretation, so it can be easier for strong readers.

 Additional Myth: Students who struggle in science shouldn’t take the ACT.